 The British Council organised the Connecting Classrooms III Launch on Sunday 13 September 2015, at British Council Fuller Road office.
 Honourable Minister Advocate Mostafizur Rahman, Ministry of Primary and Mass Education was the Chief Guest of the event.

-‘Connecting Classrooms’ is the British Council’s flagship global education program, co-funded by Department for International Development, designed to help young people develop knowledge, skills and values to live and work in a globalised economy and make a positive contribution locally and globally.
-It aims to build capacity of 3000 teachers and 600 school leaders in Bangladesh to support them to integrate a range of core skills into the curriculum.
+‘Connecting Classrooms’ is the British Council’s flagship global education program, co-funded by Foreign, Commonwealth & Development Office, designed to help young people develop knowledge, skills, and values to live and work in a globalised economy and make a positive contribution locally and globally.
+It aims to build the capacity of 3000 teachers and 600 school leaders in Bangladesh to support them to integrate a range of core skills into the curriculum.

 The programme aims to improve teaching in areas including professional development for teachers and school leaders, sustainable partnerships between schools in the UK and Bangladesh, professional dialogue opportunities for policy makers that will support national and regional level debate, reflection and action, and awards to schools for international work focusing on the core skills, as well as online access to high quality resources to support teachers in delivering improved learning outcomes.

-The programme in this phase will focus on core skills and will develop capacity of teachers in Bangladesh to deliver curriculum that integrate:
+The programme in this phase will focus on core skills and will develop the capacity of teachers in Bangladesh to deliver a curriculum that integrates: